cristianovitorino/kronicle/README.md

 ## About

-`Kronicle` is an hourly job scheduler for Linux.
+`Kronicle` is a simple hourly job scheduler for Linux.

 ## Key Feature
 - Custimize `kronicle-jobs` to do anything you want job-wise at an hourly base.